jamesdbloom/grunt-debian-package/README.md

  * 2014-27-04   v0.1.0   Released debian_package task
  * 2014-28-04   v0.1.1   Fixed issue with some dependencies listed as `devDependencies` instead of `dependencies`
  * 2014-28-04   v0.1.2   Add back missing dirs and links files and improve clean-up after failure
+ * 2014-28-04   v0.1.3   Removed requirement for long descriptions to be compulsory

 ---